Qiskit/qiskit-aer/CONTRIBUTING.md

     This flag allows us we to specify the CUDA architecture instead of letting the build system auto detect it.
     It can also be set as an ENV variable with the same name, although the flag takes precedence.

     Values:  Auto | Common | All | List of valid CUDA architecture(s).
     Default: Auto
     Example: ``python ./setup.py bdist_wheel -- -DAER_THRUST_BACKEND=CUDA -DAER_CUDA_ARCH="5.2; 5.3"``

+* DISABLE_CONAN

+    This flag allows disabling the Conan package manager.
+This will force CMake to look for the libraries in use on your system path, relying on FindPackage CMake mechanism and the appropriate configuration of libraries in order to use it.
+    If a specific version is not found, the build system will look for any version available, although this may produce build errors or incorrect behaviour.

+    __WARNING__: This is not the official procedure to build AER.
+Thus, the user is responsible of providing all needed libraries and corresponding files to make them findable to CMake.

+    This is also available as the environment variable ``DISABLE_CONAN``, which overrides the CMake flag of the same name.

+    Values: ON | OFF
+    Default: OFF
+    Example: ``python ./setup.py bdist_wheel -- -DDISABLE_CONAN=ON``

 ## Tests